rlue/nelson-scandela/README.md

 Of course, many existing web apps do just this, but the ones I’ve found work via an HTML form and POST request, meaning generated barcodes cannot be bookmarked for future use.
-In contrast, this app uses a URL parameter and GET request.
+In contrast, this app uses the URL path and a GET request.

 ### Caveat: Why don’t other apps use GET endpoints?